• Skip to primary navigation

 4. Combine dates with water with the mixture in the blender, blend again until everything mixes well.

-1. In a separate bowl combine flour and baking powder.
+1. In a mixing bowl, combine flour and baking powder.

-2. Add the wet ingredients to the flour mixture and mix.
+2. Add the wet ingredients to the flour mixture and mix, making sure to scrape the sides of bowl.

 3. Pour cake batter into an 8-inch prepared round cake pan.
-Bake until a toothpick inserted in the middle comes out clean.
+Bake until golden brown, and a toothpick inserted in the middle comes out clean.

-1. Place your can of cream in a bowl with hot water to raise its temperature.
+1. Place the can of cream in a bowl with hot water to raise its temperature.

-2. In a light colored pan sprinkle sugar in a single layer then turn heat to medium.
+2. In a light colored small saucepan over medium heat, sprinkle sugar in a single layer.
 When you see the edges are starting to melt, turn heat to low and stir the sugar every now and then so it all melts evenly.

 3. Add the cream and stir, the mixture will bubble and be lumpy, do not worry about that.